r4d1n/photographyistechnology/_drafts/aws.md

 One of my coworkers who is a big fan of AWS likes to say that it makes developers into a one person army.
 It is indeed a powerful feeling to spin up and destroy virtual servers en masse, to set rules that will do so automatically, to quickly connect to various types of basically bottomless storage, and to make it all accessible from anywhere in the world.
 Basically, things that would have required massive expense and the commissioning of physical computers (perhaps even buildings) ten years ago.

-[This lecture by Douglas Crockford](https://youtu.be/JxAXlJEmNMg) contains a great history of the development of personal computers and the web that describes various iterations of computers such as single processors requiring highly specialized facilities to run, as well as the use of teletype terminals from which one could utilize a mainframe computer remotely, paying to use its computing power when necessary without owning the entire machine.
+[This lecture by Douglas Crockford](https://youtu.be/JxAXlJEmNMg) contains a great history of the development of personal computers and the web.
+He describes various iterations of computers such as single processors that took up whole rooms and required specialized facilities to run, and teletype terminals from which one could utilize a mainframe computer remotely, paying to use its computing power when necessary without owning or maintaining the entire machine.

-In a way, the rise of cloud computing seems like a shift to a paradigm that parallels that of terminals and mainframes.
+In a way, the rise of cloud computing seems like a shift back to a paradigm like terminals and mainframes.
 Nowadays, many people use smaller, less powerful computers like smartphones and tablets, not just alongside but instead of laptops or desktop PCs.
 Some applications on smartphones are mainly used on the device itself, like games or photo editors, but for the most part such devices are typically used to access a variety of web services, like email, social media, file storage, banking, shopping, etc. The phone runs a client app (or is pointed at a website) that communicates over the network with a central system where the main computation happens and information is stored.
 I think the similarity to a mainframe with a teletype terminal is most apparent in Chromebooks, which have are designed to be used almost exclusively with and Internet connection, since the use of cloud storage and applications like Google Docs integrated directly into their operating systems, but the idea is still pretty similar to how phones are used, except they also double as point-and-shoot cameras.